aaronfinke/serial_xds/README.md

 --------------
 serial_xds depends on:

-* X-Ray Detectore Software (XDS)
+* X-Ray Detector Software (XDS): [download from XDS website](http://xds.mpimf-heidelberg.mpg.de/)
-* Neggia plugin (available from Dectris website)
 * xdsstat (available from [XDSwiki](https://strucbio.biologie.uni-konstanz.de/xdswiki/index.php/Xdsstat#Availability))
+* Neggia plugin: [download from Dectris website](https://www.dectris.com/accounts/login/?next=/support/downloads/software/neggia/) this is not strictly necessary if you also have the H5toXds program in your PATH, but Neggia improves performance.
+* For scaling and filtering of data, [XSCALE_ISOCLUSTER](https://strucbio.biologie.uni-konstanz.de/xdswiki/index.php/XSCALE_ISOCLUSTER) is also a useful tool to have.

 Installation
 ---------------
-If files are on your local machine, no work is needed.
+Simply ensure that the XDS binaries are in your path.

 Assumptions
 ---------------

-* EIGER HDF5 data
+* Data is in EIGER HDF5 format.
+This may work with other HDF5 files but they are not yet tested.
 * Data is collected serially, <i>with oscillation</i>.
 This routine will not work with still images.
-Use nXDS for still processing.
+Use [nXDS]( for still processing.

 Acknowledgements
 -----------------